 Nihad Sirees was born in the ancient Syrian city of Aleppo (Halab) in 1950.
-His literary interests date from childhood when he wrote one-act plays that were presented at school.
 He has a Masters in civil engineering and ran a private engineering office in Aleppo.
 His first novels were published in the 1980s and he gained a reputation as a realist in his writings which reflect the environment in Aleppo and the lives of the middle class, as well as political, historical and social issues.

 He has written 7 novels and a number of plays, TV drama series and children’s dramas.
 His novel The North Winds, which deals with the First World War and the the blossoming of Syrian national consciousness at that time, was described by critics as one of the most important historical novels in Syria.

 He is also recognized for his original approach to television drama with the widely screened series The Silk Market, set in the political turmoil of the 1950s and 60s and which presented the environment, culture and dialect of Aleppo for the first time in Syrian television drama.
 This highly acclaimed television series was praised for its realism, courageousness and dramatic suspense.
 It is still being telecast on satellite channels and it was translated for screening in English, Farsi (Iran) and German.
 His work also includes a TV series about the Arab-American writer Kahlil Gibran which was screened in 2008 in countries around the Middle East.

 His novel The Silence and the Roar, banned in Syria, has been published in German and French and most recently was published in English in early 2013 by Pushkin Press in the UK and Other Press in the USA.
 It is also being translated into a number of other languages.

 Branded an opponent of the Syrian Government, after increasing surveillance and pressure from the Syrian government, Nihad Sirees left Syria for Egypt in early 2012 and now lives in Berlin, Germany.